FLY Long Put Strategy

 What is a long put on FLY?

 A long put on FLY is the long put strategy applied to FLY (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With FLY stock trading near $40.77, the strikes shown on this page are snapped to the nearest listed FLY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FLY stock at $26.56 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed FLY chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are FLY long put max profit and max loss calculated?